colezmann/alx-system_engineering-devops/0x00-shell_basics/README.md

 rm /tmp/my_first_directory: deletes the directory 'my_first_directory'
-cd -: changes the working directory to the previous one ls -la . .. /boot: lists all files (including hidden files) in the current directory, the parent of the working directory and the '/boot' directory (in this order) in long format
+cd -: changes the working directory to the previous one ls -la . .. /boot: lists all files (including hidden files) in the current directory, the parent of the working directory and the '/boot' directory (in this order) in long format file /tmp/iamafile: prints the type of file named 'iamafile' located in the /tmp directory